NOTICE OF PRIVACY PRACTICES (HIPAA)

 - Sale of PHI.

-You may revoke an authorization at any time in writing, except to the extent we have already relied on it.
+You may revoke authorization at any time in writing.

 Illinois Mental Health and Developmental Disabilities Confidentiality Act (MHDDCA)